 Room-Corner Tests

 Room corner tests use a full-scale room structure with an ignition source located in the corner of the room.
-Tests using this assembly include:
+Two fire tests using this structure include:

 What Are the Different Tunnel Test Flame Spread Ratings?

 Each tunnel test will produce a numerical flame spread index (rating), usually 200 or less.
-The ratings are grouped into classes, labeled from A through C, with Class A being the best with an index of 0-25.
+Flame spread ratings are grouped into classes, typically identified as A, B, and C, with Class A having the lowest flame spread index (0 to 25).
 The building code dictates what level of flame spread is permitted.

 Flame Spread Rating Chart